-3.3 CME center, transit times and travel times
+3.3 CME center, transit times, and travel times

-Understanding the geometry and trajectory of CMEs may help us identify in in situ measurements, the transit of CMEs, their boundaries, and closest approaches to the CME centers as well.
-Although it might be intuitive to relate peaks of magnetic intensity, or related quantities, with the magnetic core of CMEs (e.g. Jian et al., 2006), those peaks, however, do not necessarily approximate the moment of closest approach to the CME center.
-The panels (a) and (c) of Figure 7 compare the peaks of magnetic intensity with the calculated closest approaches to the CME center (open diamonds) for a number of impact parameters for events 7 (asymmetric profiles) and 5 (symmetric profiles), respectively.
-In the case of event 7 (panel a) we note the substantial differences between the magnetic peaks and the calculated transits for CME center (TT_r).
-Conversely, we note in panel (c) that peaks of magnetic intensity are systematically close (~ 1 h) to TT_r (symmetric profiles); suggesting that peaks of magnetic intensity are good proxies for CME center transits in symmetric profiles only.
+Understanding the geometry and trajectory of CMEs may help us identify, in in situ measurements, the transit of CMEs, their boundaries, and the closest approaches to the CME centers as well.
+Although it might be intuitive to relate peaks of magnetic intensity, or related quantities, to the magnetic core of CMEs (e.g., Jian et al., 2006), those peaks, however, do not necessarily approximate the moment of closest approach to the CME center.
+Panels (a) and (c) of Fig. 7 compare the peaks of magnetic intensity with the calculated closest approaches to the CME center (open diamonds) for a number of impact parameters for Events 7 (asymmetric profiles) and 5 (symmetric profiles), respectively.
+In the case of Event 7 (panel a) we note the substantial differences between the magnetic peaks and the calculated transits for the CME center (TT_r) .
+Conversely, we note in panel (c) that peaks of magnetic intensity are systematically close (~ 1 h) to TT_r (symmetric profiles), suggesting that peaks of magnetic intensity are good proxies for CME center transits in symmetric profiles only.

-It could also be reasonable to assume the midpoint of transit time $(\Delta T/2)$ as an approximation for TT_r ; values that we also plotted in panels (a) and (c) of Figure 7 as open triangles.
-We appreciate in panel (c) that TT_r is near (< 1 h) to $\Delta T/2$; whereas in panel (a) we note that the CME center and midpoint transit times significantly differ each other.
-Thus, as it was the case for magnetic peaks, $\Delta T/2$ would approximate TT_r solely for those symmetric profiles of magnetic intensity, i.e. for small and slow CMEs.
-Nevertheless, we highlight that TT_r systematically falls in between the magnetic peaks and transit time midpoints, regardless of $\Delta \dot{R}$ value or the impact parameter either.
-Hence, in principle, it might be possible to approximate TT_r as the average of $\Delta T/2$ and the occurrence of the peak of magnetic intensity for both, symmetric and asymmetric profiles.
+It could also be reasonable to assume the midpoint of the transit time ($\Delta T/2$) as an approximation for TT_r, values that we also plotted in panels (a) and (c) of Fig. 7 as open triangles.
+We see in panel (c) that TT_r is near (< 1 h) to $\Delta T/2$, whereas in panel (a) we note that the CME center and midpoint transit times significantly differ from each other.
+Thus, as was the case for magnetic peaks, $\Delta T/2$ would approximate TT_r solely for those symmetric profiles of magnetic intensity, i.e., for small and slow CMEs.
+Nevertheless, we highlight that TT_r systematically falls in between the magnetic peaks and transit time midpoints, regardless of $\Delta \dot{R}$ value or the impact parameter.
+Hence, in principle, it might be possible to approximate TT_r as the average of $\Delta T/2$ and the occurrence of the peak of magnetic intensity for both symmetric and asymmetric profiles.

-Another method to estimate the closest approach to CME center is the accumulated magnetic flux (AMF).
-As commented

-410 earlier, the AMF method uses the magnetic coordinate of largest variance to calculate the accumulated magnetic flux inside the CME structure.
-Once the accumulated flux is known as function of time, this method associates the local extreme value of the AMF to the CME center's closest approach (see Dasso et al., 2006, and references therein for further details).
-In Figures 2, 4, and 5 we plot the calculated AMF as thin gray lines in magnetic intensity panels for all events.
-Additionally, we mark out the AMF's extreme values by open grav diamonds; values that we compared with our calculated TT_r .
+Another method to estimate the closest approach to the CME center is the accumulated magnetic flux (AMF).
+As commented earlier, the AMF method uses the magnetic coordinate of largest variance to calculate the accumulated magnetic flux inside the CME structure.
+Once the accumulated flux is known as a function of time, this method associates the local extreme value of the AMF with the CME center's closest approach (see Dasso et al., 2006, and references therein, for further details).
+In Figs. 2, 4, and 5 we plot the calculated AMF as thin grey lines in magnetic intensity panels for all events.
+Additionally, we mark out the AMF's extreme values by open grey diamonds, values that we compared with our calculated TT_r .

-Our method showed a quantitative capability to approximate CME center transits estimated by the AMF method with an 415 average error of ~ 9% (see Figure 3).
-Additionally, Table 2 shows the absolute errors (ε{TT_T}) associated with our results; we note that, on average, our results differ by a few hours ($\sim 6h$) from those calculated by AMF.
+Our method showed a quantitative capability to approximate CME center transits estimated by the AMF method with an average error of ~9% (see Fig. 3).
+Additionally, Table 2 shows the absolute errors (ε{TT_r}) associated with our results; we note that, on average, our results differ by a few hours (~ 6 h) from those calculated by AMF.
 We highlight that such an error is small when compared with the averages of TT (~ 47 h) and ΔT (~ 38 h).
-The consistency between the data and our results can be appreciated in Figures 2, 4, and 5 in which the our calculated TT_r (vertical dashed red lines) are systematically close to the extremes of magnetic flux (open diamonds).
+The consistency between the data and our results can be seen in Figs. 2, 4, and 5, in which our calculated TT_r (vertical dashed red lines) are systematically close to the extremes of magnetic flux (open diamonds).